WU-RDS/RMA2023/_book/13-cluster_analysis.md

 ## K-Means

 One of the most popular algorithms for clustering is the **K-means** algorithm.
 The "K" stands for the number of clusters that are specified as a hyperparameter (more on how to set that parameter later).
-The algorithm then tries to separate the observations into K clusters such that the variance of the features (e.g., our audio features) is minimized.
+The algorithm then tries to separate the observations into K clusters such that the within-cluster sum of squared differences form the cluster mean of the features (e.g., our audio features) is minimized.
 Therefore, it is important to `scale` all variables before performing clustering such that they all contribute equally to the  distance between the observations.
+Minimizing the within-cluster sum of squares is equivalent to minimizing the sum of the squared deviations of observations pairwise in the same cluster and maximizing the sum of squared deviations of observations in different clusters.
 Intuitively the algorithm groups observations by iteratively calculating the mean or center of each cluster, assigning each observation to the cluster with the closest mean and re-calculating the mean...
 The algorithm has "converged" (i.e., is done) when the assignments no longer change.
 Let's try it out with our two artists.
 In order to perform clustering we first have to remove all missing values from the used variables as for those we cannot calculate distances.
 Because we know that there are two artists in the sample we will start with two clusters.